Former Chinese leader Hu Jintao unexpectedly led out of room as Communist Party Congress comes to a close - KTVZ

 While seated, Hu appeared to talk briefly with the male staff member, while Politburo Standing Committee member Li Zhanshu, who was seated to his other side, had his hand on Hu’s back.

-Hu then appeared to rise with the help of the staff member, who’d linked his arm around the former leader’s, while a second man came over.
+Hu then appeared to rise after being lifted up by the staff member, who’d taken the former leader by the arm, while Kong Shaoxun, deputy director of the General Office of the Communist Party and head of its secretariat came over.
 Hu spoke with the two men briefly and initially appeared reluctant to leave.

 He was then escorted by the two men from his seat, with one holding his arm, as other party members seated behind the main table looked on.

-On his way out, Hu was seen to pause and appeared to say something to Xi and to pat the leader and Premier Li Keqiang on their shoulders — both of whom appear to have nodded.
-It was not clear if Xi spoke.
+On his way out, Hu was seen to pause and appeared to say something to Xi and gesture at the leader and then patted Premier Li Keqiang on the shoulder.
+Both Xi and Li appeared to nod.
+It was not clear what Xi said in reply.

 At one point, while Hu was standing and discussing with the two men before making his exit, Li Zhanshu appeared to try and rise from his seat, but was directed back to his seat by a tug on his suit jacket by fellow Politburo Standing Committee member Wang Huning, seated next to him.